New Study Confirms The Value of Vitamin D Supplementation In The Adjunctive Treatment Of Prostate Cancer

 The marked prolongation of PSA doubling time is an extremely important outcome to the administration of cholecalciferol in these patients, according to the recent work of Partin and fellow researchers (J Urol, 2003).
 Partin and fellow researchers showed that the risk of distal metastasis of prostate cancer (with respect to relapse after prostate cancer surgery) at 5 years was 65% to 75% when PSA doubling time was less than 10 months compared with 10-20% when PSA doubling time was greater than 10 months.

-As such, researchers working in this field point out that agents such as cholecalciferol that lengthen PSA doubling time or decrease the rate of PSA increase, might be clinically useful in the treatment of prostate cancer cases, with respect to affecting (slowing) the clinical course of the disease, and improving survival rates and quality of life, even if they do not reset the PSA levels into the normal range.
+As such, researches working in this field point out that agents such as cholecalciferol that lengthen PSA doubling time or decrease the rate of PSA increase might be clinically useful in the treatment of prostate cancer cases, with respect to affecting (slowing) the clinical course of the disease, and improving survival rates and quality of life, even if they do not reset the PSA levels into the normal range.

 The key aspect of the work presented by TCS Woo and fellow researchers is that the common form of vitamin D (cholecalciferol), which is readily available from retail outlets and other sources, may be the most useful form of vitamin D to use in the prevention and treatment of prostate cancer.
 It is nontoxic when used at the doses required to exert the beneficial effects noted above, provides a multitude of anti-cancer effects that are similar to that of calcitriol and related vitamin D-drugs (deltanoid drugs) and is highly affordable.
 As cholecalciferol is a nonproprietary molecule, the cost of providing 2,000 IU of this form of vitamin D is less than $1.50 month US.